 South Dakota LLC Articles of Organization

-In this lesson, we will walk you through filing your Articles of Organization with the South Dakota Secretary of State.
+In this lesson, we will walk you through starting a South Dakota LLC by filing your Articles of Organization with the South Dakota Secretary of State.
 This is the document that officially creates your LLC in South Dakota.

 You can submit your South Dakota LLC’s Articles of Organization to the state in 1 of 2 ways:

-1. Online: the filing fee is $150 and your LLC will be approved immediately.
+1. Online: the LLC filing fee is $150 and your LLC will be approved immediately.

-2. By mail: the filing fee is $165, and your LLC will be approved in 3-5 business days.
+2. By mail: the LLC filing fee is $165, and your LLC will be approved in 1-2 business days (plus mail time).

 South Dakota LLC Articles of Organization Online Instructions

-– Click the “Start a New Business” button.
+- Next click the “Start a New Business” button.

-– From the “Business Entity Type” drop down menu, select “(Domestic) Limited Liability Company”, then click the “Next” button.
+- From the “Business Entity Type” drop down menu, select “(Domestic) Limited Liability Company“, then click “Next“.

 Enter your desired LLC name in the first two boxes.
 Make sure to include the designator at the end of your name.
 As a reminder, here are the allowable designators as per South Dakota law:

 The “Professional Type” drop down menu is only for LLCs that will be providing professional services (doctors, dentists, lawyers, accountants, nurses, etc.) You can leave this set to “(none)” if you are forming a regular LLC.
 If not, select your industry from the drop down menu.
-Then click the “Next” button.
+Then click “Next“.

 Enter your LLC’s Principal Address (main place of business).
 This address can be an actual office address, or it can be a home address, or a friend or family member’s address.